panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 type: post
 ---

-Sometimes you have to check whether a variable is defined.
+Time to time you have to check whether a variable is defined in JavaScript.

-Usually you need this to determine whether a 3rd party service (like Google Analytics) or script you don't have control over has been successfully loaded into the web page, or whether the browser supports some Web API (e.g. `IntersectionObserver`, `Intl`).
+It happens when you need to determine whether a 3rd party service (like Google Analytics) or script you don't have control over has been successfully loaded into the web page, or whether the browser supports some Web API (`IntersectionObserver`, `Intl`).

 How to determine if a variable is defined in JavaScript?
-The answer is not so easy at it seems, so let's find it!
+The answer is not straightforward as it seems, so let's find out!

 ## 1. The states of a variable

 I'd like to have an agreement about the terms I'm going to use.
-The following 4 sections will make clear about what it means a variable to be "defined"/"not defined" and "initialized"/"uninitialized".
+The following 2 sections will make clear about what it means a variable to be "defined"/"not defined" and "initialized"/"uninitialized".

 ### 1.1 Defined / not defined variable